 The rest of the worm consists of numerous proglottids (segments).
 Proglottids closest to the neck are undifferentiated.
 As proglottids move caudally, each develops hermaphroditic sex organs.
 Distal proglottids are gravid and contain eggs in a uterus.

-Adult tapeworms are so well-adapted to their host's GI tract that they usually cause minimal symptoms.
+Adult tapeworms are so well-adapted to their host's gastrointestinal tract that they usually cause minimal symptoms.
 There are some exceptions.
-Heavy infections with Hymenolepis nana can cause abdominal discomfort, diarrhea, and weight loss; Diphyllobothrium latum can cause vitamin B12 deficiency and megaloblastic anemia.
+Heavy infections with Hymenolepis nana can cause abdominal discomfort, diarrhea, and weight loss; members of the family Diphyllobothriidae can cause vitamin B12 deficiency and megaloblastic anemia.

 In contrast to adult tapeworms, larvae can cause severe and even lethal disease when they develop in extraintestinal sites, most importantly in the brain, but also in the liver, lungs, eyes, muscles, and subcutaneous tissues.
-In humans, T. solium causes cysticercosis, and Echinococcus granulosus and E. multilocularis cause hydatid disease.
-Larvae of Spirometra spp, Sparganum proliferum, T. multiceps, and T. serialis can also infect humans.
+In humans, T. solium causes cysticercosis, and Echinococcus granulosus and Echinococcus multilocularis cause cystic hydatid disease and alveolar disease, respectively.
+Rarely, larvae of Spirometra species, Sparganum proliferum, Taenia multiceps, Taenia serialis, Taenia brauni, and Taenia glomeratus can also infect humans producing mass lesions in subcutaneous tissue or muscle, and less commonly, brain or eye depending on the infecting species.

 Adult tapeworm infections are diagnosed by identifying eggs or gravid proglottid segments in stool.
 Larval disease is best identified by imaging (eg, brain CT and/or MRI).
 Serologic tests may also be helpful.